helshabini/fsbroker/README.md

 -   **macOS**
 -   **Linux**

-While manually tested across these platforms, contributions towards automated multi-platform testing are welcome (see Missing Features).
+While manually tested across these platforms, contributions towards better multi-platform testing are welcome (see Missing Features).

 ## Changelog

-- Coming soon...
-(New v1.0.0) First complete release.
+- (New v1.0.0) First complete release.
 - (New v0.1.8) Update fsnotify to v1.9.0
 - (New v0.1.7) Update fsnotify to v1.9.0
 - (New v0.1.6) Added the option to ignore hidden files.